ryan-mcclue/ryan-mcclue/src/emb-knowledge.md

 could take several lines together and send out on a DAC to combine into a single signal for easier viewing
   TODO: https://jaycarlson.net/microcontrollers (for stats about mcus) want to be able to measure current and cycles

+Map file can be used to see what is taking up RAM or Flash, e.g. string constants Look at largest consumers first
+Could be monolithic library functions that need replacing

+Move critical function to zero-wait state RAM

 ## Testing
 Software breakpoint requires modification of code to insert breakpoint instruction